StarNuik/star-grid/README.md

 # Star's Grid #
-My small take at css grid on less
+My small take at a responsive css grid on less

 ## Usage #
 ### All of the following stuff is added as a class #